Muharrem Ertaş: Early life

-He was born in 1913 in the village of Yağmurlubüyükoba in Ankara Vilayet (present-day Kırşehir Province) as one of five children to Kara Ahmet, a Zurna player, and his wife Ayşe.
+He was born in 1913 in the village of Yağmurlubüyükoba in Ankara Vilayet (present-day Kırşehir Province) as one of five children to Kara Ahmed, a Zurna player, and his wife Ayşe.
 It is told that his ancestors, members of a cameleer tribe, immigrated from Khorasan to settle in Kırşehir's countryside.

 He learned playing bağlama at the age of seven and eight from his uncle Bulduk.
 However, his real master was his other uncle Yusuf, one of the saz virtuosi in the region.
 He taught Muharrem mostly the poems of the folk poet Aşık Sait (1835–1910) in addition to the anonym melodies of the region.
 Muharrem accompanied his uncle by his tours in neighboring villages to make music at wedding parties, circumcision ceremonies and bayrams.
 After seven years of togetherness with his uncle Yusuf Usta, he started to play and sing alone.

 He was married to Hatice, who died early.
 Muharrem later married again.
 His second wife Döne bore him two sons Necati, Neşet and two daughters Ayşe and Nadiye.
 His second wife also died soon.
 He then married Arzu, whom he met during a wedding ceremony in a village of Yozgat Province.
 From his last marriage, four sons Ekrem, Ali, Muharrem and Cemal, were born.
 From then on, he had a very hard life to earn money for a family with eight children.